-It's key to have a knowledgeable agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Waterville area.
+Partnering with a knowledgeable agent is key when shopping for new construction, and is here to help you navigate through your options in the Waterville area.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your needs and matches your budget will be my #1 goal.
 Give me a call at

 (207) 660-4007 to start the search for your new home today.